-The Institutional Research (IR) area of the Office of Data Analytics (ODA) administers a number of surveys on a regular or cyclical schedule (e.g., surveys of alumni, graduate students, and seniors; campus climate; administrator appraisal) and client-requested surveys on special topics or for special populations on an ad hoc basis (e.g., faculty housing, instructional technology use, School of Education doctoral students).
+The Assessment, Insights, & Measurement (AIM) Team of the Office of Data Analytics (ODA) administers a number of surveys on a regular or cyclical schedule (e.g., surveys of alumni, graduate students, and seniors; campus climate; administrator appraisal) and client-requested surveys on special topics or for special populations on an ad hoc basis (e.g., faculty housing, instructional technology use, School of Education doctoral students).

 Survey respondents sometimes contact ODA with questions and concerns they have about taking part in a survey.
 Answers to questions and concerns that arise are presented here.